-We have examined Destin Fire Control District's compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2015.
-Management is responsible for the District's compliance with those requirements.
-Our responsibility is to express an opinion on the District's compliance based on our examination.
+We have examined Destin Fire Control District's compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2017.
+Management of the District is responsible for the District's compliance with the specified requirements.
+Our responsibility is to express an opinion on the District's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the District complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the District complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

 Our examination does not provide a legal determination on the District's compliance with specified requirements.

-In our opinion, the District complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2015.
+In our opinion, the District complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2017.